Erie SeaWolves at Hartford Yard Goats - Game Notes

 - In 2018, the SeaWolves went 5-1 against the Yard Goats and 2-1 at Dunkin' Donuts Park

-- Erie pitching ranks fifth in the league in team ERA (3.45) while Hartford leads the league in pitching (2.90)
+- Erie pitching is tied for third in the league in team ERA (3.37) while Hartford leads the league in pitching (2.93)

-- The SeaWolves pitching staff is third in team WHIP (1.19) while the Yard Goats are first (1.16)
+- The SeaWolves and Yard Goats are tied with a league-low 1.17 WHIP

-- Erie leads the Eastern League with a team batting average of .254 (fourth in Double-A) while Hartford is seventh at .230
+- Erie leads the Eastern League with a .254 team batting average (fourth in Double-A) while Hartford is 10th at .227

 - Hartford has slugged 36 home runs (second-most in the league) and Erie has hit 30 long balls (sixth-most)